UniMath/agda-unimath/src/foundation/uniformly-decidable-type-families.lagda.md

         ( inr na)
 ```

-### A family of decidable propositions over a π₀-trivial decidable base are uniformly decidable
+### A family of decidable propositions over a decidable base with mere equality is uniformly decidable

 ```agda
 module _